-The Emergency Management Act 2013 (the Act) established Emergency Management Victoria (EMV) including :
+The Emergency Management Act 2013 (the Act) establishes Emergency Management Victoria (EMV) which consists of :

-- The Emergency Management Commissioner is responsible for coordinating the response to major emergencies (including ensuring appropriate control arrangements are in place) and operating effectively during Class 1 and Class 2 emergencies.
+- The Emergency Management Commissioner (EMC) who is responsible for coordinating the response to major emergencies (including ensuring appropriate control arrangements are in place) and operating effectively during Class 1 and Class 2 e.
 The EMC is also responsible for co-ordinating consequence management and recovery for all major emergencies.

-- The Inspector-General for Emergency Management is responsible for developing and maintaining a monitoring and assurance framework, and evaluating the performance of the sector.
+- Establishes the Inspector-General for Emergency Management; whose functions include developing and maintaining a monitoring and assurance framework, and evaluating the performance of the sector.

 - Provides for the development of: the State Emergency Response Plan and the State Emergency Recovery Plan.